Vxtr10/Earnings-Call-NLP-Strategy-V2/README.md

 73: "dividend/share buyback" - negative sentiment index

-For numbers 44 to 73, it finds all sentences where a particular word appears, it then checks the sentiment value for this sentence.
+For features 44 to 73, it finds all sentences where a particular word appears, it then checks the sentiment value for this sentence.
 For example, if the sentences associated with the word “earnings” is positive, this may imply they are achieving higher earnings in the future, hence potentially bullish for the stock price.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Finding text similarity between transcripts**